Here's what you need to know...

 Try to minimize time between the final set of stretching and the initiation of your lift.
 This will ensure that the antagonist remains maximally inhibited throughout the lift, thereby optimizing gains.

 Check out any gym and you'll invariably see lifters taking a balls-to-the-wall approach to lifting.
-They'll go to failure on virtually every set, usually with a few forced reps punctuated by shouts of, "Its all you!" by enthusiastic training partners for good measure.
+They'll go to failure on every set, usually with a few forced reps.
+Volume and intensity remains perpetually high.

-Don't get me wrong, training hard and heavy is essential to grow bigger and stronger – it's the basis of the overload principle, which states that you need to challenge your muscles beyond their present capacity for them to adapt.
+Yes, training hard and heavy is essential to grow bigger and stronger.
+It's the basis of the overload principle, which states that you need to challenge your muscles beyond their present capacity for them to adapt.

 What to do: Structure your routine so that it includes regular "unloading" periods of reduced intensity and volume interspersed throughout a given training period.